Weighted Average Shares Outstanding

 Weighted average shares outstanding is the number of company shares after incorporating changes in the shares during the year.
 The number of company shares can vary during the year for various reasons.
 E.g., buyback of shares, the new issue of shares, share dividend, stock split, conversion of warrants, etc. Thus, while calculating Earnings per Share, the Company needs to find the weighted average number of shares outstanding.
 It incorporates all such scenarios of changes in the weighted average number of shares to give fair Earnings per share value.

-- What is Weighted Average Shares Outstanding?
+Weighted Average Shares Starbucks

 Steps to Calculate Weighted Average Shares Outstanding